-- 18.1 You have the right to cancel your acceptance of a place at King's for any reason (including if you change your mind) during a fourteen (14) day cancellation period (the "Cancellation Period"), which will start on the day you accept an offer from King's. - 18.2 To cancel your acceptance, you must clearly inform us in writing of your decision to cancel before the Cancellation Period has expired.
-We ask that you do this by sending a message through "King's Apply".
+- 17.1 You have the right to cancel your acceptance of a place at King's for any reason (including if you change your mind) during a fourteen day cancellation period (the "Cancellation Period"), which will start on the day you accept an offer from King's. - 17.2 To cancel your acceptance, you must clearly inform us in writing of your decision to cancel before the Cancellation Period has expired.
+We ask that you do this by sending a message through "King's Apply" (https://apply.kcl.ac.uk/).
 Alternatively, you may contact the King's Admissions Office by letter or email.
-You may use the "Cancellation Form" (available on our website) to notify us of your decision to cancel by letter or email, but you do not have to use the model form. - 18.3 To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel before the Cancellation Period has expired.
-We do not have to have received it before the expiry of the Cancellation Period. - 18.4 If you cancel your acceptance within the 14 day Cancellation Period, we will reimburse any tuition fee payment including any deposit received from you as soon as we can, and no later than 14 days after the day on which you informed us of your decision to cancel your acceptance.
+You may use the "Cancellation Form" (available on our website) to notify us of your decision to cancel by letter or email, but you do not have to use the model form.